AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

   of \e Verbosity settings would not even have been implemented with \alox.

 \I{################################################################################################}
-## 13.3 Priority of External Configuration # {#alib_mod_external_verbosity_configuration_configprios}
+## 13.3 Priority of External Configuration # {#alib_mod_alox_external_verbosity_configuration_configprios}

 We learned two fundamantel things from the previous chapter:
 1. Using hidden parameter \p{priority} with \e Verbosity settings, allows \alox to ignore verbosity settings, in case a previous setting was made with a higher priority already.
-2. The priority enumeration used, stems from sibling camp \alib_config.
+2. The priority enumeration used, stems from sibling camp \alib_variables.

-Next, we take a look at the other enumeration elements of \alib{config::Priority}.
+Next, we take a look at the other enumeration elements of \alib{variables::Priority}.
 (Please do this now and return back to here.)

-With this prioritization, module \alib_config_nl provides a very natural behavior for choosing
+With this prioritization, module \alib_variables_nl provides a very natural behavior for choosing
 \alox <em>Verbosities</em>, dependent on the source of information.
 This should be quickly discussed on a sample:
 - A team works together on different areas of one executable software.